S.M. – Shakira Mebarak.

-S.M.: In first class (Shakira & Sanz are laughing).
+S.M.: In first class (Shakira & Alejandro are laughing).

 A.S.: By plane, by car?
 How do you prefer to travel?

-S.M.: With my head, nothing more.
-(Shakira smiles).
-You didn't expect that, did you?
+S.M.: With my head, nothing more (Shakira smiles).
+You didn’t expect that, did you?
+(Shakira laughs).

 A.S.: Did you travel a lot with your family when you were little, from one city to another?

-A.S..: How would you like to see Colombia ?
+A.S..: Yes.
+How would you like to see Colombia?

-A.S.: When she hits me, yes (Shakira & Sanz are laughing).
+A.S.: When she hits me, yes (Shakira & Alejandro are laughing).
+Machismo or feminism?

 A.S.: All the “ismos”, right?

 A.S.: I was once in a “seismo,” and it was terrible, too.